plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 Same principle for the `''` macro.
 Really nice to have when programming, and it is editor agnostic.

+Right hand side contains a combo key for pressing `C-SPC`, which is used heavily in emacs to mark regions, and is a bit awkward to use on this layout otherwise.

 # Raise Layer: Function keys
 ```
  // ,-------------------------------------------.                              ,-------------------------------------------.